jaspector

 Monday through Friday, 8:30 a.m. to 4:30 p.m.
 The office does not accept permit applications after 4:00 p.m.

-Typical inspection sequence: Essex County does not publish a single universal inspection checklist.
+Typical sequence: Essex County does not publish a single universal inspection checklist.
 Based on the county's permit forms and standard Virginia code administration, inspections are coordinated by project stage and may include footing/foundation, framing, applicable trade rough-ins, insulation or energy-code items where applicable, and final inspection before certificate of occupancy.

-Essex County Building Permit FAQ
+Source: Essex County Building and Zoning ↗

-Do I need a building permit in unincorporated Essex County, VA?
+01 Do I need a building permit in unincorporated Essex County, VA?

 Essex County administers permits for new construction, additions, alterations, demolition, accessory buildings, manufactured homes, docks, commercial work, trade permits, land disturbance, floodplain development, and zoning or land-development approvals.
 The floodplain application states a permit is required for any activity or development in a floodplain district.
 Virginia's 2021 Virginia Uniform Statewide Building Code also requires permits for most construction, demolition, structural work, and many trade installations or changes.

-How much does a building permit cost in unincorporated Essex County, VA?
+02 How much does a building permit cost in unincorporated Essex County, VA?

+Building permit fees in unincorporated Essex County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 minimum building permit.
 Fees are calculated as: Residential new construction, repair/remodel/alterations, and accessory structures are charged per square foot.
 Commercial structures are charged per square foot with separate minimum trade fees and modified value-based adders for commercial electrical, plumbing, and mechanical permits.
 Other fees are flat or project-specific, including manufactured homes, pools, demolition, floodplain, zoning permits, plats, land disturbance, WQIA review, and code-administration items..
 Plan check fee: Residential plan review fee $50; commercial plan review fee $150.

-How do I apply for a building permit in unincorporated Essex County, VA?
+03 How do I apply for a building permit in unincorporated Essex County, VA?

-1. Confirm whether the project needs a county building permit, a county zoning or land-development permit, a floodplain permit, or multiple approvals.
+To apply for a building permit in unincorporated Essex County, VA, follow these steps: 1.
+Confirm whether the project needs a county building permit, a county zoning or land-development permit, a floodplain permit, or multiple approvals.
 The Building and Zoning office administers plan review, inspection, and certificate-of-occupancy issuance, and the county publishes separate building, erosion and sediment, floodplain, and zoning forms.
 2. Download the correct county form set from the Building Applications and Forms or Zoning Applications and Forms pages.
 Core forms include the Residential Building Permit Application, Commercial Building Permit Application, Erosion and Sediment Control (Land Disturbing Permit) Application, Floodplain Development Permit Application, and Land Development and Zoning Permit.
 3. Prepare the application package.
 Residential and commercial forms require owner and job-site information, scope of work, floodplain status, estimated cost, contractor information, Virginia contractor license numbers or owner affidavit, and trade information.
 The land-disturbance form requires a full erosion and sediment control plan unless the project qualifies for an Agreement in Lieu.
 4. Submit the application to Essex County Building and Zoning before 4:00 p.m.
 The county states permit applications must be submitted by 4:00 p.m. so payment can be processed by 4:15 p.m.; applications are not accepted after 4:00 p.m.
 5. County staff reviews the submission.
 The review period for building permit applications is a minimum of 7 business days.
 Additional zoning, land-disturbance, Chesapeake Bay, stormwater, or floodplain review may also be required depending on the site.
 6. Provide proof of contractor licensure or a valid owner affidavit, and provide proof of required Essex County business licensing.
 Applicants doing work in Essex County may be denied service until proof of a county business license is shown.
 7. Pay permit fees and obtain permit issuance.
 After approval, the county performs required inspections and issues a certificate of occupancy upon satisfactory completion where applicable.

-How long does it take to get a building permit in unincorporated Essex County, VA?
+04 How long does it take to get a building permit in unincorporated Essex County, VA?

-What work is exempt from building permits in unincorporated Essex County, VA?
+05 What work is exempt from building permits in unincorporated Essex County, VA?

-How do I schedule a building inspection in unincorporated Essex County, VA?
+06 How do I schedule a building inspection in unincorporated Essex County, VA?